wp-plugins/basic-bilingual/readme.txt

 == Screenshots ==

 1. Post editing screen with Basic Bilingual installed.
+This has changed now, the ugly language box has been replaced by a pretty DBX box in the sidebar.

 == Future Development ==